-"Is interstitial cystitis related to kidney pain?
+"Is interstitial cystitis related to kidney pain?"

 I'm a 35-year-old woman who was just diagnosed with interstitial cystitis.
 I'm being treated for the cystitis, but now I'm experiencing pain in my kidneys.
 Could this be related?
 What should I do?

 The symptoms frequently slowly worsen over a period of months.
 Though the bladder is connected to the kidneys by tubes called ureters, the kidneys are not typically involved in interstitial cystitis.
 But to truly answer your question requires a little bit more information.
 Pain from kidneys is usually referred to the low back, so if by kidney pain you mean pain in your back, there is a connection to interstitial cystitis.
 Though pain in the area above the bladder is more common, occasionally pain from interstitial cystitis can be referred to the low back, the same place that kidney pain is frequently felt.
 The cause of the low back pain in interstitial cystitis is not from the kidneys rather it likely related to increased sensitivity of the nerves that supply that area of the back, just as pain from the bladder is related to increased sensitivity of the nerves that supply the bladder.
 So to answer your question, if you are having pain in your back it may be related to your interstitial cystitis without being related to your kidneys.
 Your primary care physician or a urologist can best evaluate your symptoms and help find solutions that will work for you.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.